-Not everyone drinks beer.
+Life in Prague is not about everyone drinking beer.
 They might drink other drinks like vodka or whiskey instead.
 Actually, there is quite a bit of Czech wine available for them.
 Or some, might not even drink at all.
 Although Beer is the common point for tourist’s life in prague and Czechs alike, but it isn’t the only one!

 2. It’s Cold

 Life in Prague can get cold, but in recent years, snow rarely sticks to the ground it stays pretty much cold but below freezing.
 Throughout the year, the weather is pretty temperate or we can say moderate.
 Summers aren’t too hot and winters aren’t below freezing point too often.

 Like any country, there are people who don’t speak English or any second language at all, but as many countries have found, English is the common language of the world there are many Czechs who speaks English.
 Many Czechs speak enough to communicate effectively and are actively looking to learn English.

 Just because it is in Europe, doesn’t mean Prague has great connections to other major or even minor cities.
 Life in Prague means there aren’t that many Ryan Air flights from Prague and bus connections can take a long time to get anywhere depending on where you want to go.
 Sometimes it was cheaper to take a bus to Berlin and then to fly then it was to fly straight from Prague.